david-castaneda/go-soundcloud/README.md

 ```

 - ### Resolve
-Given a SoundCloud url, this service returns any data the url may have generated
+Given a SoundCloud url, this resource returns any data the url may have generated
 - An example of when to use this resource is when trying to find out a **users id** with only the **username** available.
 This endpoint will return the same response [users](#users) would return, however can be used with any SoundCloud url.
 ```golang
 func main() {